-Universal Serial Bus port problems Action The Universal Serial Verify that: Bus ports cannot be accessed.
+Universal Serial Bus port problems Action The Universal Serial Bus ports cannot be accessed.
+Verify that:1.
 Each port is assigned a unique address.
-See Configuration/Setup utility program for more information.
+See Configuration/Setup Utility program for more information.
 The USB device is properly installed and firmly seated.
 If you cannot correct the problem, have the computer serviced.